bcgov/mines-digital-trust/openshift/README.md

 genParams.sh -c db -f
 ```

 Feel free to adjust the already generated param files if you are changing a parameter (i.e. uncommenting it for an environment or altering the value itself).
-Param files do nothing on their own, but are used for builds (`genBuilds.sh`) and deployments (`genDepls.sh`).
+Param files do nothing on their own but are used for builds (`genBuilds.sh`) and deployments (`genDepls.sh`).

 #### Important notes on param generation
-When the parameter files are generated, they must be reviewed to ensure the values are what you require.
-Of particular note values we wish to override (ex. generate passwords) using `*.overrides.sh` must be commented out.
+When we generate the parameter files, the output requires review to ensure the values are correct.
+Of particular note values we wish to override (ex. create passwords) using `*.overrides.sh` must be commented out.

 Please review and adjust as necessary:

-#####mines-permitting-agent (build)
+##### mines-permitting-agent (build)
-The image we are building does not come from our repository, the parameter generator assumes we are.
+The image we are building does not come from our repository; the parameter generator assumes we are.
 Ensure that we are using the correct value for `GIT_REPO_URL` and `GIT_REF`.

 `GIT_REPO_URL=https://github.com/bcgov/aries-vcr.git`
 `GIT_REF=master`

 ##### mines-permitting-agent (deploy)

 Ensure that the `APPLICATION_DOMAIN` and `AGENT_BASE_URL` have matching domains.
-The `AGENT_BASE_URL` is sent to Org Book agent as the callback endpoint to facilitate communication.
-The `APPLICATION_DOMAIN` value is used to create the route.
+The Org.
+Book agent uses the`AGENT_BASE_URL` as the callback endpoint to facilitate communication.
+Route creation uses the `APPLICATION_DOMAIN` value.

 `APPLICATION_DOMAIN=mines-permitting-agent-a3e512-dev.apps.silver.devops.gov.bc.ca`
 `AGENT_BASE_URL=https://mines-permitting-agent-a3e512-dev.apps.silver.devops.gov.bc.ca`